 They reach underserved and vulnerable people who may be excluded by mainstream banks, offering fair credit options and flexible financial solutions.

-What Is CU Share?
+What Is Cu Share?

 CU Share is a shared services organisation launched to help UK credit unions pool resources, share technology, and scale innovation affordably.